dl9bdi/qcxbox/README.md

 ## The set-up

 The microprocessor I used is an ESP32 NodeMCU.
 It has a 3.3V logic level, so it only needs a logic level converter TXS0108E (3.3v<->5V) to connect the qcx.
-That it.
+That's it.

 Schematic:
 ![qcx-box_schematic](schematic.jpg)

-the ESP32 NodeMCU has several serial ports, one of them is used to connect to the qcx.
+The ESP32 NodeMCU has several serial ports, one of them is used to connect to the qcx.
-The other one is left free to output to the serial monitor of the Arduino IDE and to control the process.
+Another one is left to output to the serial monitor of the Arduino IDE and to control the process.
 To run the box without a PC and still see the status, I added a display, in this case an Adafruit_ILI9341.
+This is not needed but makes much more fun.

 Other Arduinos and displays work as well, but these parts were just lying around.